We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Best natural baby lotion for face: Earth Mama Organic Baby Face Nose & Cheek Balm

-If you’re a new or expecting parent shopping for baby products, you might realize that your little bundle needs their own of everything — including lotion.
-Your baby’s brand-new and ultra-sensitive skin has a myriad of different demands that adult skin simply doesn’t.
+If you’re a new or expecting parent shopping for baby products, you may feel that your little bundle needs their own of everything — including lotion.
+Your baby’s ultra-sensitive skin has a myriad of different demands that adult skin simply doesn’t.

 For starters, baby skin is thinner and loses water faster, which causes it to dry out quicker and more easily, explains Papri Sarkar, MD, a dermatologist in Boston, Massachusetts.